alizay1/interactive-bar-plot-visual/README.md

 1. Select one of the OECD countries to view on the left hand side.
 2. Toggle between the age groups in the dropdown menu located on the right hand side of the dashboard.
 3. Select or deselect any of the values displayed in the legend for less obvious comparisons.
-4. Hover over any bar to get the exact population percentage.
+4. Hover over any bar to get the exact population percentage with the standard error.

 **Note: Only the age ranges from 25-34 and 25-64 were used for all years.**